navfdo/me/set2/readme.md

 # Exercise 1

 # 5:10pm - wasn't sure what the "for" loop did so I googled it and learnt that it executes a set of statements, once for each item

+# Exercise 2

+# Was pretty self-explanatory

+# Exercise 3

+# This one was tough, but once Louis helped me understand how to use loops the same idea applied to pretty much every question